wh476/ML4Health/README.md

 - `dataset/`: Contains raw data and processed dataset.
 - `src/`: Source code files for the project.
    - `data_cleaning.ipynb`: Script to clean and prepare data.
 Conducts statistical analysis and visualization on the raw data.
+   - `word_importance.ipynb`: Conducts TF-IDF analysis, specifically unigrams and bigrams across three categories.
    - `baseline_models_auto.ipynb`: Sets up and evaluates 2 baseline models: linear regression and random forest.
    - `BERTweet_multiclass.ipynb`: Trains and evaluates the BERTweet model for the multiclass classification task.
    - `visualization_of_comparison.ipynb`: Generates graphs and figures to compare the outcomes of different models and parameters.
-- `results/`: Stores output from scripts, specifically figures.
+- `results/`: Stores output from scripts.